JoBilert/Benzinpreisanalyse/README.md

 ## ToDo
 + adding a GUI
-+ adding matplotlib to generate graphs from the gathered data/csv-file
++ get the number of stations in your area and print each of them